AguaClara/Textbook/Filtration/Filtration_Design_Solution.rst

 The filtration velocity is 1.833 millimeter / second

-`5) Create a function* to calculate the head loss through the filter at the beginning of filtration with a clean filter bed.
+`5) Create a function to calculate the head loss through the filter at the beginning of filtration with a clean filter bed.
 Then use that function to find the head loss through the clean bed of the Tamara filter.
-Assume that each flow path receives the same flow. >`_<https://colab.research.google.com/drive/15IrqdHgnk3NZVTiIuhQc6YdwFgquIHD1#scrollTo=3W9UXgKVkG1f&line=4&uniqifier=1>`_
+Assume that each flow path receives the same flow <https://colab.research.google.com/drive/15IrqdHgnk3NZVTiIuhQc6YdwFgquIHD1#scrollTo=3W9UXgKVkG1f&line=4&uniqifier=1>`_

 Recall: - If you have flow paths in parallel, the head loss is NOT the sum of the head loss in each path. - Instead, the head loss in each path is the same as the total head loss.